 Mentorship is an invaluable part of graduate school.
 The mentor-mentee relationship forges camaraderie and creates a supportive community, thus aiding an individual's transformation into a successful graduate student.
 While mentees acquire an additional support network, mentors have the opportunity to share their experiences with early-stage graduate students and guide them through some of the challenges these students may face.
 In doing so, the mentors have the chance to give back to the community.
 It is in this spirit of fellowship that the Graduate School of Arts and Science has developed the GSAS Mentorship Program, which aims to enhance a graduate student's growth at NYU and facilitate student success.

-To apply to be a mentee click here.
+To apply as a mentor, please click here.

 If you have any questions about the program, please contact us at email@example.com.